 For investors interested in business formation in Mexico, the commercial opportunities on offer are plentiful.
-While the COVID-19 pandemic has caused significant disruption to Latin America’s second-largest economy, it is expected to recover to pre-pandemic levels by early 2021.
+While the COVID-19 pandemic caused significant disruption to Latin America’s second-largest economy, it was expected to recover to pre-pandemic levels by early 2021 and it began its recovery process in 2020, with GDP returning to pre-pandemic levels as of late 2022.

-That will mean a return to the growth and opportunities previously on display in one of the most popular destinations for investment in the region.
+That meant a return to the growth and opportunities previously on display in one of the most popular destinations for investment in the region.
 Yet for investors seeking to move sooner rather than later, a number of business opportunities in Mexico can be found right now.

 Among Mexico’s key exports are petroleum oil, vehicles, electrical machinery, and fresh produce, with 76% of Mexican exports heading to the United States.
 Other important destinations include Canada, China, Germany, Japan, and Taiwan.